actions/toolkit/docs/github-package.md

 Now, calling `github.context.issue` should return `{owner: foo, repo: bar, number: 10}`, and `github.context.payload.action` should get set to 'opened'

+> One important detail here is that because the GitHub context loads these environment variables as soon as it is required, you should set them before you require your action.
+In most cases, this means you need to rerequire your action in every test.
+If this is a problem, you can get around it by mocking the class directly using jest (or whatever framework you choose).

 ### Mocking the Octokit Client

 To mock the client calls, we recommend using [nock](https://github.com/nock/nock) which allows you to mock the http requests made by the client.
 First, install nock with `npm install nock --save-dev`.